Hytale: Development

 Development of Hytale began in early 2015.
-The game was being developed by Hypixel Studios for PC, consoles, and mobile devices.
-The client was initially developed in C# with the server technology in Java, but both the client and server were rewritten in C++ in 2022.
-The game was being directed by Aaron "Noxy" Donaghey of Hypixel Studios, an indie game studio based in Northern Ireland of over forty employees who split off from Hypixel Inc., the company behind the Hypixel server in Minecraft.
-The idea for Hytale arose due to EULA changes by Mojang in 2014 which blocked servers from having micro-transactions that affected gameplay, leading to an 85% drop in the Hypixel server's revenue.
-They originally wanted to avoid making a voxel-based game, but eventually decided to do so as they had experience in that genre from the Hypixel server in Minecraft.
+The client is written in C# and the server technology in Java.
+An alternative engine was built in C++ from 2022, but was ultimately abandoned.
+The game's soundtrack was composed by Oscar Garvin, with each zone given a distinct set of music to establish its atmosphere.
+Development was led by Aaron "Noxy" Donaghey of Hypixel Studios, a Canadian-Irish indie game studio of over forty employees that split off from Hypixel Inc., the company behind the Hypixel server in Minecraft.
+The idea for Hytale arose after 2014 changes to Mojang's end-user license agreement blocked servers from selling micro-transactions that affected gameplay, causing an 85% drop in the Hypixel server's revenue.
+The team originally wanted to avoid making a voxel-based game, but decided to do so given its experience with the genre.

 Hypixel Studios was at first self-financed with revenue generated by the Hypixel server.
-The studio subsequently received support from Riot Games, which invested several million dollars in the studio, along with an advisory group that included businessmen Dennis Fong, Rob Pardo, and Peter Levine.
+It subsequently received an investment of several million dollars led by Riot Games, along with an advisory group that included businessmen Dennis Fong, Rob Pardo, and Peter Levin.
+Collins-Laflamme later said the studio had been spending up to US$400,000 a month on development prior to the buyout.
 The studio was fully acquired by Riot Games in April 2020.
-Hytale was announced in December 2018, with the trailer amassing over 31 million views within a month.
+On 9 December 2018, the studio teased the game to the Hypixel server's community with a forum post and a countdown timer on the Hytale website.
+Hytale was announced publicly on 13 December 2018, with the trailer amassing over 31 million views within a month.